 Here is a Paris travel tip you might want to consider.
 Kill two birds with one stone by joining a Big Bus Tour where you can hop on and off at all the major attractions.
 Coming in with one-day, two-days, and night passes, English-speaking live guides, and different routes to mix it up, there’s no better way to cross those bridges.

-Many stops bring you to Paris beautiful bridges, showcasing both iconic landmarks and River Seine’s intricate network.
+Many stops bring you to the beautiful bridges we talked about in this article, showcasing both iconic landmarks and River Seine’s intricate network.